-Pasta e Ceci (Pasta and Chickpeas) is a perennial favorite in Rome.
-One taste of this one-pot wonder and you’ll see why.
-Canned chickpeas simmer to soft, buttery perfection while the pasta cooks alongside in a hearty tomato-based broth.
+In this simple One-Pot Pasta e Ceci (Pasta and Chickpeas), canned chickpeas simmer to soft, buttery perfection while the pasta cooks alongside in a hearty tomato-based broth.
 Vegetarian (but easily vegan) and ready in around 45 minutes.

 My most favorite minimalist meals are the ones that I can make on Sunday and eat all week long and not be mad about it.
 The dishes that cook in one pot and get better over the week are my true champions — and this, friends, is one of them.

 Behold the best One-Pot Pasta e Ceci (Pasta and Chickpeas) recipe.
 It’s part soup, part pasta (ok, mostly pasta) and has the softest, most buttery chickpeas of. all. time.

 This dish is an Italian staple through and through — so much so that Romans (yes, like the entire region in Italy) have it on their weekly meal plan not once but twice a week!

 By the way, can we have a moment to celebrate the fact that entire regions in Italy have their own weekly meal plans that they’ve been following for centuries?
 I mean, their food is some of the best in the world, so I get it.
 Not only do I get it — I love it.
 So minimalist!
 Not sure I’m ready for a life-long meal plan just yet though, so I’ll stick with my monthly meal plan for now.

 Back to this beautiful ol’ pot of buttery, saucy, chickpeas, though.
 Everyone needs it in their life, says me and the entire region of Rome.

 So what are you waiting for?
 Grab your garbanzo beans and get cooking!

 How to Make Pasta e Ceci